GustavoSilvera/gl-fovrender/README.md

 # What works?

 - Currently, the foveated-rendering pixel dropping shader works in that it can call other fragment shaders (see [`shaders.md`](src/shaders/shaders.md)) while dropping pixels according to their region.
-- Also, the foveated-rendering reconstruction (infilling) shader works for the first two levels.
-It is currently using trilinear interpolation for the first two foveal regions (75% and 50% quality) and this works reasonably well!
+- Also, the foveated-rendering reconstruction (infilling) shader works for all three.
+It is currently using trilinear interpolation for the first two foveal regions (75% and 50% quality) and bilinear interpolation for the last (25%) layer.
 - You can pause the shader while its running by pressing `SPACE`.
-- You can reload the shaders and switch to the next shader in `shaders/main/*.glsl` by pressing `R`.
+- You can reload the shaders by pressing `R`.
+- You can switch to the next/prev shader by pressing `A`/`LEFT` and `D`/`RIGHT` respectively.
+- You can increase/decrease the drop block size (by factor of 2) by pressing `W`/`UP` and `D`/`DOWN` respectively.
+- You can toggle the postprocessing shader during runtime by pressing `TAB`/`ENTER`.
 - You can exit the application by pressing `ESC`.
 - All params work as expected in [`params/params.ini`](params/params.ini)
     - Currently can tune things like the pixel group size, thresholds for the foveal region radii, whether or not to use the foveated rendering & postprocessing shaders, and paths for the shaders.